 Note on Usage:

-These transformerless power supply circuits are specifically designed for powering small circuits and should be enclosed in well insulated boxes to maximize safety.
+These transformerless power supply circuits are specifically designed for powering small circuits and should be enclosed in well insulated boxes to improve safety.

 Advantages:

-The transformerless power supply circuit proves to be a cost effective and compact solution for applications requiring low power.
+For low power applications the transformerless power supply circuit proves out to be a cost effective choice.

 Disadvantages: